 An important part of planning the successful separation of the Tate & Lyle and Primient businesses at the end of the 2022 financial year was to consider how this affected our environmental targets for 2030.
 This resulted in us recalculating the 2019 baseline for each of our environmental targets on the basis of Tate & Lyle's new operational footprint.
-We knew that the separation would make a significant difference to our 2019 baselines, given that three of our four large US corn wet mills, which represented a large portion of our carbon emissions, waste and water use, would become part of Primient.
-Having recalculated the 2019 baseline for each target, we then worked out new pathways for Tate & Lyle to deliver them.
+We knew that the separation would make a significant difference to our 2019 baselines, given that which represented a large portion of our carbon emissions, waste and water use, recalculated the 2019 baseline for each target, we then worked out new pathways for Tate & Lyle to deliver them.
 Despite the material change in Tate & Lyle's operational footprint, we remain committed to achieving our existing carbon emissions, waste and water targets for 2030.
 However, our interim ambition of a 20% reduction in Scope 1 and 2 GHG emissions by 2025 is no longer practical, given that most of our major capital projects since 2020 to reduce emissions were in plants that are now part of Primient.
 We are nonetheless still committed to our 2030 target.